TigerAppsOrg/tiger-junction/README.md

 This project would also not have been possible without the numerous students who gave and continue to give valuable input and feedback.

 ## Contact
 Please join our email list [here](https://docs.google.com/forms/d/e/1FAIpQLSebVwd90RtgYf0WtPueOF2BUh8gX2zl-C6Tbjtfxo1E6jo6xA/viewform?usp=sf_link) to receive periodic updates on `TigerJunction`.
-If you have any questions, feedback, or need assistance, feel free to reach out to me at motoaki@princeton.edu.
+If you have any questions, feedback, or need assistance, feel free to reach out to us at it.admin@tigerapps.org

 ## Screenshots
 <div align="center">